A unified model of dark energy and inflation from the Markov-Mukhanov action: Introduction

-In this article, we aim at building precisely such a model.
-The motivation for such a model comes from the recent DESI results \cite{DESI:2024mwx} which hint towards a dynamical DE component.
 The idea of a unified description of dark energy and inflation is not new.
 Several models including quintessential inflation \cite{Peebles:1998qn,Uzan:1999ch,Dimopoulos:2002hm,Sami:2004xk,Gonzalez:2004dh,Neupane:2007jm,Park:2024ceu} and interplay of the Higgs boson and the inflaton \cite{Dimopoulos:2018eam} have been proposed using a single scalar field.
 There are also models based on multiple scalar fields \cite{Masso:2006yk}, entropic cosmology \cite{Cai:2010zw,Cai:2010kp}, the holographic dark energy \cite{Nojiri:2019kkp} and ambitious triple unification of inflation, dark matter and dark energy \cite{Zhang:2021zol,Bose:2008ew,Liddle:2008bm} to name a few.

-In this article, we assume that matter is non-trivially coupled to gravity through a scalar coupling constant \cite{Markov:1985py} and the universe contains a DE component, whose equation of state parameter is close but not equal to and smaller than $-1$.
+In this article, we assume that matter is non-trivially coupled to gravity through a scalar coupling function \cite{Markov:1985py} and the universe contains a DE component, whose equation of state parameter is close but not equal to and smaller than $-1$.
 The non-trivial scalar coupling makes the dark energy component `dynamical' in nature and provides a mechanism for dark energy to matter conversion.
 When matter and radiation are included in the model, such a universe initially accelerates mimicking an inflationary era.
 This period ends when enough matter and radiation are created and we enter a decelerating phase.
 As the universe expands further, it again enters a period of acceleration which mimics the dark energy dominated era.
 We assume that the equation of state parameter measured today is $w\sim-0.99$ \cite{DESI:2024mwx} and show that the same DE component can cause inflation in the early universe.
 We verify this claim by testing other values of $w$ against the inflationary constrains on the spectral index of scalar curvature power spectrum and the ratio of tensor-to-scalar perturbations from Planck, BICEP/Keck and Atacama Cosmology Telescope (ACT) observations.

 The article is organized as follows: in Sec.~\ref{sec2}, we introduce the basic equations of the theory starting from the action, the equations of motion and the conservation equation.
 In Sec.~\ref{sec3}, we discuss two possible choices for the free coupling function.
 In Sec.~\ref{sec4}, we derive the basic equations of cosmology and show how the running constants behave throughout the evolution of the universe.
 In Sec.~\ref{sec5}, we explore the inflationary consequences of the model deriving the inflationary power spectrum and comparing it with observations.
 Finally in Sec.~\ref{sec6}, we summarize and results and comment on future directions.
 Throughout the article we use natural units $c = \hbar = 1$ and metric signature $(-,+,+,+)$.